The Glow Dog Food Review: Tested & Evaluated 2023

 Other additions to the kibble recipes are carrot, for a small boost in antioxidants, salt, potassium chloride to boost potassium levels on the food, and natural antioxidants from rosemary.

 The only ingredient we’re not huge fans of is the “vitamin and mineral premix”.
 We don’t know which vitamins and minerals, their quantity or their specific type.
-When pet food companies use this general label on their ingredients, it usually means it’s been manufactured overseas and the specific percentages aren't available.
+When pet food companies use this general label on their ingredients, our panelists share it usually means it’s been manufactured overseas and the specific percentages aren't available.
 We’re not huge fans, but considering the rest of the ingredients, it’s not a big deal.

 Overall, we appreciate the clear ingredient list and the transparency.
 It would be nice to see more antioxidant goodies, but for a kibble, it is fairly good.
 We’re giving Glow 4 out of 5 in this category.

 We couldn’t have a Glow dog food review without mentioning their complete range.
 For a relatively new brand, their offering is pretty good taking into account the new raw and cooked roll ranges.
 As of writing this, Glow offers five kibble recipes: a chicken recipe for adults, a lamb recipe for adults, a mackerel recipe for adults, a chicken puppy recipe and a senior chicken recipe.
 This is enough for most dogs but might not give you the variety you need to rely on a single brand of kibble.
 Therefore, if you want to explore wet food options or unusual proteins their raw and cooked roll range may be best for you.
 Glow offers frozen raw food in the same proteins as their kibble range in addition to kangaroo which might cater better to sensitive dogs.
 Their cooked roll range features five recipes with venison, kangaroo, chicken, turkey and salmon.